emberjs/data/guides/3-caching.md

 :::

-### Tier 2: Resources Are Cached By Their CacheKey With Upsert Semantics
+## Resources Are Cached By Their CacheKey With Upsert Semantics

 When the Cache finds a Resource in a Response, it generates a CacheKey for the Resource using the Store's IdentifierCache (a CacheKey manager).
 If an entry was already present for that CacheKey, the existing data and